matteosister/GitElephantBundle/README.md

 Example
 -------

-There is also a [demo bundle](https://github.com/matteosister/GitElephantDemoBundle) to see it in action
+There is also a [demo bundle](https://github.com/matteosister/GitElephantDemoBundle) to see it in action.